Graduate Admissions & Education FAQs

 We attempt to learn as much about applicants as possible to aid in our decision.
-Your previous schooling provides some indication of whether or not you are adequately prepared to succeed and thrive in the very rigorous academic environment that is EPP and Carnegie Mellon.
-Your grades indicate your ability and willingness to work hard and benefit from courses and related learning opportunities.
-Beyond grades we look for indications of breadth of interests, policy interest or experience, good motivation, and good verbal skills.
-Recommendations provide insight into research skills, work habits, creativity, and interpersonal skills, especially if we know the people writing them.
-Pertinent work and other "real world" experience is very valuable, and many of our recent students bring the maturity, insight and motivation gained from applying their knowledge and skills in the real world.
+Your previous schooling provides some indication of whether or not you are adequately prepared to succeed and thrive in the rigorous academic environment at EPP and Carnegie Mellon.
+Your grades suggest your ability and willingness to work hard and benefit from courses and related learning opportunities.
+Beyond grades, we look for indications of breadth of interests, policy interest or experience, motivation, and verbal skills.
+Recommendations provide insight into research skills, work habits, creativity, and interpersonal skills.
+Pertinent work and other "real world" experience is valuable, and many of our recent students bring the maturity, insight and motivation gained from applying their knowledge and skills in the world.